 We Offer Several Mole Control Options

-To best serve your needs, we offer three distinct packages to control the moles in your yard.
-Whether you simply want to get rid of the immediate problem at hand—or be mole-free all year round—we have a package that is right for you.
-Our mole control services always begin with a free inspection of your lawn, where we’ll make recommendations and discuss how to best manage and eliminate moles from your property.
+To best serve your needs, we offer two distinct packages to control the moles in your yard.
+Whether you simply want to get rid of the immediate mole control problem at hand—or be mole-free all year round—we have a package that is right for you.
+Our mole control services always begin with a free inspection of your lawn, where we’ll make recommendations and discuss how to best manage and eliminate moles in your yard.
 From there, we’ll use the finest commercial mole repellents on the market, so you can rest assured that your mole problem is being attacked from every angle.

 Single Season Mole Control

 Our Single Season Mole Control package starts with three applications of Mole Scram Professional.
-This product works by coating worms and grubs—the mole's food—with a bad taste, making them unappealing.
+This product works by coating worms and other insects—the mole's food—with a bad taste, making them unappealing.
 Mole Scram also causes the tunnels made by the moles to start smelling, which encourages them to leave wherever it's been applied.
-Our three-step process is for removal only, and the process includes:
+Our three-step process is for mole removal only, and the process includes:

-- An initial application to funnel moles out of the lawn toward the perimeter of your property.
+- An initial application to funnel moles out of your lawn toward the perimeter of your property.

-- A second application applied about a week after the first, treating the remainder of your lawn, and getting the moles to leave your yard entirely.
+- A second application applied about a week after the first mole control treatment, treating the remainder of your lawn, and getting the moles to leave your yard entirely.

-- A third application, including a follow-up inspection of your lawn to make sure moles are no longer active, and additional treatment to the perimeter of the property to extend control.
+- A third application, including a follow-up inspection of your lawn to make sure there are no more moles in your yard, and additional mole control treatment to the perimeter of the property to extend control.

 All-Season Mole Control